Exercise and eating a good diet is healthier than being sedentary and eating processed foods. Why though?

 Technology = 0.0006%

-This is a lot of time to adapt us to hunting and gathering.
-This is the environment our bodies are adapted for.
+That’s a lot of time to adapt us to hunting and gathering!

-Here are some examples of health advice, and how they match a hunter-gatherer lifestyle:
+Here are some examples of health advice, and how they match those hunter-gatherer activities that lead to survival and reproduction:

 - Exercise.
 It boosts physical strength, makes you happy, lose weight, increases your energy levels, improves brain function, memory and sleep (1)